West Virginia Recording Laws: Consent Rules and Penalties

 The Legal Foundation

-West Virginia’s wiretapping and electronic surveillance laws are found in Chapter 62, Article 1D of the West Virginia Code, titled “Wiretapping and Electronic Surveillance Act.”
-The key statute is:
+West Virginia's wiretapping and electronic surveillance laws are found in Chapter 62, Article 1D of the West Virginia Code, titled "Wiretapping and Electronic Surveillance Act."
+The key provision is W. Va.
+Code 62-1D-3, which governs the interception of wire, oral, and electronic communications.

-Under this statute, it’s illegal to intentionally intercept any wire, oral, or electronic communication without proper consent.
+Under this statute, it is illegal to intentionally intercept any wire, oral, or electronic communication without proper consent.
 However, recording is legal when at least one party to the communication consents, unless the recording is made for criminal or tortious purposes.

 What Communications Are Covered

-- Oral communications – In-person conversations with a reasonable expectation of privacy
+- Oral communications cover in-person conversations where the speaker has a reasonable expectation of privacy.

 One-Party vs. Two-Party Consent Explained

 In a one-party consent state like West Virginia, only one person in the conversation needs to know about and consent to the recording.
 That person can be you.
-You don’t need to announce “this call is being recorded” or get anyone else’s permission.
+You do not need to announce "this call is being recorded" or get anyone else's permission.

 The "Criminal or Tortious Purpose" Exception

 West Virginia law includes an important limitation: you cannot record even your own conversations if the purpose is to commit a criminal or tortious (wrongful) act.
-This means:
+Specifically:

-- Recording for legitimate purposes (documentation, evidence, personal records) is legal
+- Recording for legitimate purposes such as documentation, evidence gathering, or personal records is legal.

 Recording Phone Calls in West Virginia